joshcrain/joshcrain.io/notes/2021/weeknote-19-2021.md

 date: 2021-05-03
 ---
 - Smoked ribs and two Boston Butts last weekend with the WSM.
 It was fun to learn to do something new and have BBQ again.
 This last year has been mostly "restaurant free".
+- Built a Bitbucket Pipeline to automatically deploy an Eleventy site using Fractal assets.